-Regarding the possibilities for competitors to take direct actions related to advertising infringements, the General Health Law and the Regulations of the Health Law regarding advertising, both contemplate the possibility of a so-called "people's action", which is a complaint filed before COFEPRIS regarding a breach of the provisions of the law.
+Regarding the possibilities for competitors to take direct actions related to advertising infringements, the HL and the HLR regarding advertising, both contemplate the possibility of a so-called "people's action", which is a complaint filed before COFEPRIS regarding a breach of the provisions of the law.
 Issues related to unfair competition will be directly addressed in question 1.9 below.

-The Industry Code of Practice empowers CETIFARMA to supervise and impose monetary sanctions to members in breach of these Codes
+The Industry Codes of Practice empower CETIFARMA to supervise and impose monetary sanctions to members in breach of these Codes.